ImAgainBack/Diary/README.md

 # Diary

-For this project we used the tool replit.com so i may not be suited for a direct run from github.
+For this project we used the tool replit.com so it may not be suited for a direct run from github.